• News

 About Indigenous Tourism BC (ITBC)

-Destination BC partners with Indigenous Tourism British Columbia (ITBC) to grow and promote a sustainable, culturally rich Indigenous tourism industry.
+Destination BC and Indigenous Tourism BC have a longstanding partnership of more than 25 years.
+We work together to grow and promote a sustainable, authentic Indigenous tourism industry.

 Destination BC Works With ITBC to: